 Early in the month, the operator announced a market-access deal with the Casino Queen in East St. Louis.
 Just over a week ago, the IL Gaming Board approved DraftKings’ management services provider permit.

 Then last week, DraftKings announced its branding would become central to the East St. Louis property, incorporating its name into the casino’s title.
 That was crucial because the state’s emergency sports betting regulations require the facility name to be primary in the branding of online sportsbooks.

 When the week ended, it looked like DraftKings was working at a rapid pace toward going live online in Illinois.
-As a matter of fact, the sportsbook was already touting a $100 free bet for people in IL who created new accounts.
+As a matter of fact, the sportsbook was already touting a $100 bonus bet for people in IL who created new accounts.

 It seemed all DraftKings was waiting on was the Illinois Gaming Board (IGB) to award Casino Queen its master license.